n7ekb/cps-import-builder/README.md

-# anytone-cps-import-builder
+# cps-import-builder
-AnyTone DMR Radio CPS Import File Builder
+DMR Radio CPS Import File Builder

-This Python tool was inspired by K7ABD's Anytone Config Builder (https://github.com/K7ABD/anytone-config-builder).
+This project was inspired by K7ABD's Anytone Config Builder (https://github.com/K7ABD/anytone-config-builder).
 I wanted to make some custom tweaks to the original tool but was thwarted by the prospects of dealing with Perl - not a language I've ever warmed up to.
-So I re-invented the wheel and created a Python version here using a Jupyter Notebook environment.
+So I re-invented the wheel and created a Python version.

-This initial version generates Channel, Zone, and Talkgroup files for the Anytone AT-D878UV DMR CPS Software version 1.21.
-The tool uses input files using K7ABD's original format:  Analog__*.csv, Digital_Others__*.csv, Digital_Repeaters__*.csv, and Talkgroups__*.csv.
+The current version generates Channel, Zone, and Talkgroup files for the Anytone AT-D878UV DMR CPS Software version 1.21.
+The tool uses input files formatted in K7ABD's original format:  Analog__*.csv, Digital_Others__*.csv, Digital_Repeaters__*.csv, and Talkgroups__*.csv.
-The script expects the input files to be placed in an "input_data_files" directory, and allows multiple individual files of each input file type.
+The script expects the input files to be placed in an "input_data_files" directory, and allows multiple files of each input file type.
 This makes it easier to organize the input files into modules.
 For example Analog__OR_north_repeaters, Analog__WA_west_repeaters, etc.

 Unlike the original K7ABD functionality, the channels are all unique -